andismith/site-boilerplate/readme.md

 * Gruntfile hinting
 * Production build tasks with `grunt prod`

+## Additional Information
+### Pushing to Github Pages
+1. Ensure git subtree is installed. `$git clone https://github.com/apenwarr/git-subtree` and `sh install.sh`
+1. From the root run: `git subtree push --prefix dist origin gh-pages --force`

-## Setting Up The Ultimate Reloading Workspace
+### Setting Up The Ultimate Reloading Workspace
 You can edit files directly in the browser in Chrome Canary.
 Canary shows the dist folder, but you can edit the src folder.
 Grunt will auto rebuild and LiveReload will load your changes.
 * Download [Live Reload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en)
 * Go to [Chrome Flags](chrome://flags)